This post may contain affiliate links. Please read our disclosure policy.

 EC says

-This recipe seems amazing but I keep getting the BURN notice in my instant pot.
+This recipe seems amazing but I keep getting the BURN notice in my pressure cooker.
 Tried adding more broth/water and still having issues.

 Traci says

-I apologize for the delayed response.
-Feel free to let me know if you resolved your issue, but this sounds like your pot isn't coming to pressure, so adding liquid doesn't solve it.
-When this happens, the burn notice is notifying you that the cooker isn't pressure cooking as it should.
-The biggest culprit is when the sealing ring isn't seated properly, but other things can cause it too.
+Hiya!
+This sounds like your pot isn't coming to pressure, so adding liquid doesn't solve the problem, per se.
+When the notice happens, it's signaling you that the cooker isn't operating as it should, often because the sealing ring isn't seated properly, but other things can cause it too.

 Girlfriend says